Som14/Day-1-Assignment-PLP/README.md

 Role: Oversee the planning, execution, and delivery of the software project, ensuring that it meets business objectives, stays within budget, and is delivered on time.
 Responsibilities: Project Planning, Team Management, Risk Management, Communication, Progress Monitoring, Budget Management, Quality Assurance, Documentation, Stakeholder Management

+Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+Give examples of each.
 Integrated Development Environments (IDEs): are essential tools that significantly enhance the productivity, efficiency, and quality of the software development process by providing a cohesive and streamlined platform for coding, testing, and debugging.
 Here's why IDEs are important: Code Writing Efficiency, Debugging and Error Checking, Code Management and Navigation, Testing and Integration, Plugins and Customization.
 Examples of IDEs: Visual Studio Code, IntelliJ IDEA, PyCharm, Eclipse, Xcode.
 Version Control Systems (VCS): are essential for managing changes to the source code and other assets in software projects, especially when multiple developers are involved.
 They help maintain project history, collaborate effectively, and ensure the integrity of the codebase.
 Here's why VCS is crucial: Collaboration and Teamwork, Code History and Tracking, Code Integrity and Security, Continuous Integration and Deployment (CI/CD), Accountability and Documentation.
 Examples of VCS: Git, Subversion (SVN), Mercurial.

+What are some common challenges faced by software engineers?
+Provide strategies to overcome these challenges.
 Some challenges and their strategies are:
 A.	Time Management and Meeting Deadlines: Balancing multiple tasks and projects while meeting tight deadlines can lead to stress, burnout, and reduced productivity.
 Strategies: